The Karate Kid (video game): Level 4

 The final stage is the festival after the typhoon.
 Daniel wears a new outfit for this stage and the random enemies are now tougher, requiring two hits to be felled.
 There are also enemies with spears who take even more hits to defeat.
 The final boss, once again Chozen, has a new twist.
 Now he has Kumiko down on the ground beside him and if Daniel does not occasionally come into contact with her, she will slip off the platform and drown.
 This will result in a lost life.
-If Daniel can successfully defeat the boss without Kumiko drowning the player will be treated to a brief ending.
+If Daniel can defeat the boss without Kumiko drowning the player will be treated to a brief ending.
 An image of Mr. Miyagi's head appears and is animated to look as if he's talking and saying: "You have successfully guided Daniel-san through all the challenges and have become a martial arts master!"
 Upon saying this, Miyagi then winks to the player.